reso1/blog/index.md

 # About me

 Hello and thanks for stopping by, I am Jingtao Tang (汤景韬 in Chinese) from China, currently a Ph.D.
 Student @ ([Freeform Robotics](https://sites.google.com/view/freeform-robotics)) in Chinese University of Hong Kong, Shenzhen (CUHKSZ).
-My current researches focus on multi-robot decision & planning.
+My current researches focus on multi-robot decision & planning, you can get my CV for more detailed information about me from [[here]](/assets/JingtaoTang_CV.pdf).

 # Educations